appsody/website/content/docs/stacks/develop.md

 ### IDE Considerations

-A user project might need dependencies or other assets that come from the stack image itself, when an IDE opens a user’s app they cant find those and show a multitude of errors.
-To avoid this, we provide a mechanism for stack creators to set up the user’s environment during the init command allowing them to install or copy anything that needs to be on user’s host system to keep IDEs from displaying unwanted errors.
+A user project might need dependencies or other assets that come from the stack image itself, when an IDE opens the app, they cant find those and show a multitude of errors.
+To avoid this, during the init command, anything that needs to be on the user’s host system to keep IDEs from displaying unwanted errors will be copied and installed.

 ### License

-You must provide a valid license when developing a stack.
+You must provide a valid license when developing a stack, such as [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Create your project templates

 A stack can have multiple templates, perhaps representing different classes of starter applications using the stack technology components.
+It is recommended to include a very simple template, such as a 'Hello, world!' application when creating your stack.
+You set the default template of your stack in the `stack.yaml`, this is the template that is initialized when no stack is specified with the `appsody init` command.

 Capabilities that apply to all templates are better suited for inclusion in the stack image.

 ## Application build and deployment
 Stack creators must provide a `Dockerfile` that defines how to build the container image for the Appsody application, including both capabilities from the stack, and the developer's application.

-Appsody CLI uses the `Dockerfile` to create the application container image when [`appsody build`](/content/docs/using-appsody/cli-commands.md/#appsody-build) command is run.
+The Appsody CLI uses the `Dockerfile` to create the application container image when [`appsody build`](/content/docs/using-appsody/cli-commands.md/#appsody-build) command is run.

 Stack creators also provide a template deployment manifest `image/config/app-deploy.yaml` that the Appsody CLI uses to support deployments to Kubernetes or Knative platforms using the Appsody Operator.